engr101staff/engr101matlab/_sources/working_with_images/main.rst

 ^^^^^^^^^^^^^^^^
 .. section 4

-Let's work through a few examples to give you some practice loading and working with images, as well as highlight a couple common image operations.
+Let's work through a few examples to give you some practice working with images.

 ----------------------------
-Example: Contrast Stretching
+Contrast Stretching
 ----------------------------

 .. include:: ex/contrast_stretching.in.rst